The stars at night, shine big and bright, deep in the heart of Texas...

 1220 Toro Grande Blvd, Cedar Park, TX

-If you’re a stargazer looking for less of a commitment, find your way over to the Texas planetarium.
+If you’re a stargazer looking for less of a commitment, make your way over to the Texas planetarium.
 This one may be cheating a bit, but it’s definitely a great option for those that want a night of stargazing without all the standing around outside stuff.
 Featuring a variety of programming including both pre-rendered movies and live star shows with trained scientists, this unique educational experience is awesome for all ages.
 Plus, planetarium access is covered under general admission pricing.
 So.
 Much.
 Learning.

 Photo Credit: The Odyssey Online